 Non-destructive concrete moisture meters (or electronic impedance meters)—such as the PosiTest CMM—measure concrete moisture using the principle of electrical impedance of concrete, which is related to concrete moisture.
 An alternating electric field flows from the device’s transmitting sensor pins through the substrate and is captured by the receiving electrodes.
 The impedance is measured, with increasing concrete moisture causing an increase in the impedance reading.
 Using concrete standards with known moisture levels, the meter can be calibrated to read in units of concrete moisture.

 Concrete moisture meters provide an instant result, without the need to drill into the concrete.
 However, impedance can also be affected by changes in concrete composition or the presence of rebar within close proximity to the surface, so the test is less accurate than invasive options.
 These meters measure the moisture near the surface of the concrete, so high moisture levels near the center or bottom of the slab may go undetected.
 ASTM F2659 recommends that non-destructive concrete moisture meters are ideal for use as a comparator to locate areas of relatively high moisture within the slab.

-Watch the following video for an overview of measuring concrete moisture content in accordance with ASTM F2659 using the PosiTest CMM.
+Watch the following video or read our article, "How to Non-Destructively Test the Moisture Content of Concrete Slabs", for an overview of measuring concrete moisture content in accordance with ASTM F2659 using the PosiTest CMM.

 In situ concrete relative humidity probes, as described in the ASTM F2170 standard test method, are highly accurate for measuring moisture in concrete.
 This procedure involves drilling a hole into the concrete slab (typically 40% of the total depth) and then using an electronic relative humidity probe—such as the PosiTector CMM IS—to measure the moisture within the slab.